Jovells/token-vest/README.md

 ## Introduction

 Ready to dive into decentralized finance with a twist?
-In this tutorial, we’ll build a **token vesting platform** powered by **KRNL**, a cutting-edge platform that makes cross-chain verification secure and seamless.
-By the end, you’ll have a production-ready app that manages token vesting schedules on Base Sepolia and processes claims on Sepolia, all tied together with a modern React frontend.
+In this tutorial, we'll build a **token vesting platform** powered by **KRNL**, a cutting-edge platform that makes cross-chain verification secure and seamless.
+By the end, you'll have a production-ready app that manages token vesting schedules on Base Sepolia and processes claims on Sepolia, all tied together with a modern React frontend.

-Whether you’re new to blockchain or a seasoned developer, we’ve got you covered with clear explanations, practical tips, and solutions to common pitfalls.
-Let’s get started!
+Whether you're new to blockchain or a seasoned developer, we've got you covered with clear explanations, practical tips, and solutions to common pitfalls.
+Let's get started!

 ## Why KRNL?